 Cost

-Toddler beds tend to be less expensive than twin beds, making them a more budget-friendly option.
+With toddler bed size vs twin, toddler beds tend to be less expensive than twin beds, making them a more budget-friendly option.
 However, keep in mind that you may need to replace the toddler bed with a larger bed as your child grows.

 While modern twin beds are generally more expensive upfront, they can be a more cost-effective option in the long run as they can accommodate your child for many years.